omni-chemistry/omni-chemistry/docs/Sim_Container.md

 # Sim Container： Lesson

-In this instructional module, we delve into the intricacies of the Simcontainer class, which is an advanced extension of the Container class tailored for use within a simulation environment.
-This specialized class has been designed to facilitate the integration of the Container entity into the simulation framework, thereby enabling the simulation of chemical processes within the Container.
-The Simcontainer class not only encapsulates the fundamental functionalities of the Container class but also augments them with additional features that cater to the specific requirements of the simulation context.

-As an integral component of the simulation environment, the Simcontainer class serves as the operational target for robotic arms, allowing for the execution of a plethora of tasks related to chemical experimentation.
-This class provides a robust interface through which robotic agents can interact, ensuring a seamless integration of robotic manipulation with the simulated chemical processes.
+## Introduction
+In this tutorial, we will explore the Sim_Container class, which is an extension of the Container class.
+The Sim_Container class is designed for simulating chemical reactions and interactions within the Isaac-Sim environment.
+It integrates physical and chemical simulation capabilities, allowing for detailed manipulation and analysis of chemical processes.

+## What is SimContainer?
+Sim_Container is a specialized class that inherits from the Container class, designed to handle chemical reactions within a simulated environment.
+This class not only manages solute information, volume, and temperature but also integrates with a physics simulator to represent physical properties and behaviors of chemical substances.

 ## An example Sim_Container：
 To provide an example code for initialization, we first need to understand the parameters in the Sim_Container class and what they mean.